 Are you looking for a dental specialist to restore your smile?
 Prosthodontists are highly trained and experienced dentists who specialize in restoring damaged teeth and replacing missing teeth.
-From dental crowns to dental bridges, dentures, dental veneers and implants, a prosthodontist will focus on restoring your smile and bite with cosmetic and restorative dentistry.
-Problem wisdom teeth that get stuck under the gums, join other teeth, or grow at an angle cause inflammation and can increase the risk of gum infections, sinus problems, tooth decay, and damage to other teeth.
-Our experienced dentists can carefully remove these molars and alleviate the resulting pain while minimizing the risk of dental problems in the future.When patients suffer from missing or deficient teeth, they can often experience problems with oral function, comfort, and appearance.
+From dental crowns to bridges, dentures, veneers and implants, a prosthodontist can help you get your smile back.
+Problem wisdom teeth can cause inflammation and increase the risk of gum infections, sinus problems, tooth decay, and damage to other teeth.
+Our experienced prosthodontists can carefully remove these molars and alleviate the resulting pain while minimizing the risk of dental problems in the future.When patients suffer from missing or deficient teeth, they can often experience problems with oral function, comfort, and appearance.

-The role of the prosthodontist is to correct these problems.
+The role of the prosthodontist is to correct these issues.
 Through a number of procedures, such as dental veneers, crowns, implants and dentures, an experienced prosthodontist can improve a patient's oral health and appearance.
-This is your area of expertise, so a prosthodontist will give you fantastic results and bring your smile back quickly.In most cases, general dentists refer their patients to a prosthodontist when they consider the case to be complicated.
+This is their area of expertise, so you can trust them to give you fantastic results and bring your smile back quickly.In most cases, general dentists refer their patients to a prosthodontist when they consider the case to be complicated.
 Prosthodontists have a DDS or DMD and are qualified dentists who have gone through three years of additional residency and training through an ADA-accredited graduate program.

 They are extensively trained in laboratory procedures to ensure that the restorations created meet all of the patient's technical and aesthetic needs.
-Prosthodontists are also trained in the diagnosis and treatment of complex dental problems that require extensive clinical experience and knowledge.Prosthodontists are specialists in planning oral cavity treatment and help you decide what type of restoration and materials used will best suit your particular needs.
-This provides prosthodontists with practical knowledge that they can take with them to the field and allows them to provide full oral rehabilitation to their patients and restore optimal function and appearance to their smiles.
+Prosthodontists are also trained in the diagnosis and treatment of complex dental problems that require extensive clinical experience and knowledge.Prosthodontists are specialists in planning oral cavity treatment and can help you decide what type of restoration and materials used will best suit your particular needs.
+This provides them with practical knowledge that they can take with them to the field and allows them to provide full oral rehabilitation to their patients and restore optimal function and appearance to their smiles.
 Prosthodontists have in-depth knowledge both of the manufacturing techniques for various dental treatments and of the optimal management, function and uses of each specific material.

-Before a prosthodontist can replace missing teeth and restore your smile, he or she will treat all of your underlying dental problems.Some general dentists also receive additional training in specific procedures; however, a prosthodontist is a dental specialist who has received extensive training and is highly focused on tooth replacement and restoration.
-If you need extensive dental work to replace damaged or missing teeth, you may be wondering if a prosthodontist or oral surgeon is the right specialist to bring your smile back to optimal health.
+Before they can replace missing teeth and restore your smile, they will treat all of your underlying dental problems.Some general dentists also receive additional training in specific procedures; however, a prosthodontist is a dental specialist who has received extensive training and is highly focused on tooth replacement and restoration.
+If you need extensive dental work to replace damaged or missing teeth, you may be wondering if a prosthodontist or oral surgeon is the right specialist for you.